tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **Though you won’t die by My hands, you won’t gain anything from Me.
 Just this little peek at sacred knowledge for a moment before they undoubtedly kill you.**

 **For you see, your world does cry out for a manifestation of a gambler.
 It careens ever closer toward self-immolation as risk scales to the whole of your species.
 Still, I did not choose you.
-You merely stumbled upon me.**
+You merely stumbled upon Me.**

 **This rite is older than the fabric of space and time.
 The Before do not give gifts, and We are not found.
 We are the finders; We are those who bind.**

 **I am sorry.”**

-I grinned at the infinite, a god before the gods.
+I grinned at the infinite, the god before the gods.

 “I risked it all.
 If I lose, I lose.
 It was worth the bet.
 That’s who we are.